aphalo/aphalo/README.md

 <details>
 <summary>
-📂 Click to expand a full list of posts
+📂 Click to expand a full list of posts.
 </summary>

 | Date       | Title                                                                                                                                                 |